 The subsidy will also not be awarded automatically to students with disclosed disabilities who are in ensuite on-campus accommodation.
 Applications will be considered monthly through the course of the academic year in accordance with the criteria below and accompanying supporting evidence.
 Students can apply at any stage during the academic year and if successful the subsidy will be awarded for the entire length of their accommodation contract for that academic year.
 If students move into ensuite on-campus accommodation later in the year the subsidy will be awarded pro rata to the number of weeks they have been occupying the ensuite room.

 Students who are eligible, will be awarded the subsidy retrospectively, termly, as a credit on their student account.
+Decisions will be communicated the month following the submission of the application.
 If students are experiencing any financial hardship due to the retrospective nature of the subsidy and are unable to cover their accommodation fees whilst they are applying for the subsidy, they are encouraged to contact Disability Services through https://wellbeing.warwick.ac.uk/ who can liaise with student finance to discuss how to best support them.

 Undergraduate, postgraduate Home, EU and International students are all eligible to apply as long as their requirement for ensuite on-campus accommodation is disability related, based on the criteria below.
 Students who are supported by resident carers for personal care assistance will be able to apply for the subsidy for their accommodation as well as that of their carers.